 - Use natural oils that reduce stress during important exams like Rosemary & Lavender.
 Peppermint & Bergamot during lectures for memory.

 Taste (gustation): Creating spaces where food is allowed should be encourage in classrooms.
 Hungry students do not make good learners as food insecurity can damage children’s health and brain development.

 Laura Fleming, a librarian at New Milford High School in NJ, updated the school’s library and started allowing food and drinks in the library.
 Students now take advantage of the space during their lunch periods.

 - Create spaces for eating.
-If it’s located in an open area create air ventilation so those who are not eating remain without distractions.
+If it’s located in an open area create comfort air zone so those who are not eating remain without distractions.

 - Lookout for students who are experiencing food insecurity in the home, and refer to the proper counselling channels.